google/openhtf/CONTRIBUTING.md

 #### Write Tests
 Our unit test code lives in the 'test' directory side-by-side with the openhtf module itself in the repo.
 We look for 80% or better test coverage on new code.
-For updates to existing code, we expecta non-negative delta in test coverage.
+For updates to existing code, we expect a non-negative delta in test coverage.

 #### Provide Documentation